 Unfortunately, when they move out of the sober living home, they are not fully prepared to face the day-to-day challenges of recovery.
 Sadly, they may quickly find themselves struggling with substance abuse once more.

 It is better to focus on the recovery process and take the time to lay the groundwork required to maintain long-term sobriety.
+Long-term sober living can help a person lay that groundwork and prepare for life after leaving the program.
 So, if you do not feel comfortable or ready to move on, it is worthwhile to remain at the sober living home and continue developing the skills to maintain long-term sobriety.

 How to Prepare for Life After Leaving Your Program